ihmeuw/vivarium/docs/source/concepts/values.rst

      - | Modifiers should have the same signature as the source.

 Pipelines may also optionally be registered with a **postprocessor**.
-This is a callable that returns a dataframe that will be called on the output of the combiner to do some postprocessing.
+This is a callable that can return anything that will be called on the output of the combiner to do some postprocessing.

 .. list-table:: **Pipeline Post-processors**